Pauan/rust-dominator/README.md

 Overview
 ========

-Dominator is one of the fastest DOM frameworks in the world ([it is just as fast as Inferno][benchmark]), and it scales incredibly well even with very large applications, because updates are `O(1)` time.
+Dominator is one of the fastest DOM frameworks in the world ([it is just as fast as Inferno][benchmark]).
 It is close to the metal and has almost no overhead.

+It scales incredibly well even with very large applications, because updates are `O(1)` time, no matter how big your application is.

 Despite that, it doesn't sacrifice ergonomics: it provides a convenient high level declarative API which feels similar to React, but is designed for Rust and FRP signals.